Previous dayMarch 25, 2026Next day

 8.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 120 km N of Yakutat, Alaska at 22:29 UTC on March 25, 2026.
-Coming 22 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 8.2 km depth.
+On March 25, 2026 at 22:29 UTC, a magnitude 2.1 earthquake struck 120 km N of Yakutat, Alaska.
+This event falls inside the aftershock decay of a nearby magnitude 2.9 earthquake that occurred about 22 hours earlier.
+The hypocenter lay at 8.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.616°, -140.008°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.616°N, -140.008°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25